SWEN900072021/Resources/how_to/2021/maven.md

 #### Packaging

-If you have created the web application using IntelliJ, the POM file will specify war packaging.
-Where no packaging is specified, Maven assumes JAR packaging.
+If you have created the web application using IntelliJ, the POM file will specify WAR packaging.

-For this project, you will specify WAR packaging.

 WAR (Web Application Resource) files are used to package web applications to deploy them to servlets.
 WAR files have a pre-defined structure that must be followed:
 ````